 - 1. Applicants complete an initial questionnaire to provide pertinent background information. - An admissions representative interviews each applicant to evaluate goals, expectations and to determine if the program of study meets the applicant's interest, educational level and personal circumstance. - 3.
 Each applicant will take a tour of the campus with an Admissions Representative.
 The tour may include an opportunity to meet staff and faculty, if possible. - 4.
 A school entrance exam, as described in the Admissions Requirements, is administered, and students who achieve a passing score will be considered for admission. - 5.
 The applicant meets with a Financial Aid Representative to determine financial aid eligibility and to develop a plan for financing their education, including a personal payment plan if necessary. - 6.
 An enrollment agreement is completed and signed by the student.
 The enrollment agreement contains the details of the student's enrollment intention, including the program of study, start and end dates, tuition and fees, payment plan, and other necessary information.
 The student will pay the Registration Fee at this time. - 7.
 The Admissions Acceptance Committee will review all applicants and evaluate each applicant's ability to succeed in the program.
-A personal interview may be scheduled. - 8.
+A personal interview may be scheduled.
+All applicants who have previously attended a post-secondary institution program, but did not complete that program will be required to submit a statement indicating the reasons the applicant did not complete the program. - 8.
 If accepted for enrollment, the student will receive written notification of acceptance from the school by an authorized representative of the school which will include the enrollment agreement signed by the school administration. - 9.
 Clinical or extern sites may require a drug test for clearance to enter their facility as part of the educational training. - 10.
 For Practical Nursing Program: After enrollment, the applicant must complete and submit the required and completed health forms which includes, but is not limited to, physical examination and proof of required immunizations including a 2-step PPD within the first 21 days of class, or their enrollment may be cancelled.
 Primary COVID-19 Vaccination series (2-doses of Pfizer/Moderna or 1-single dose of J & J) is required prior to the first day of classes).